-Each night in Seattle, 700–1,000 young people have no safe place to sleep.
+Each night in Seattle, 700–1,000 young people are homeless.
 That’s thousands of homeless youth every year — stuck in survival mode.

 Most were traumatized before they reached our streets.
 Each day they spend on them will take its toll.
 It isn’t difficult to understand why so many chronically homeless adults report having been homeless as youth.